 · My favorite Greek god is Hades.

 · I am a Hobbit at heart; I like plain food and love to be home.
 However, adventure has snuck up on me before and I’ve suddenly found myself in Spain or China—not really knowing how I got there, perhaps through a færie line?
-(If you get that 100 points will go to Gryffindor)
+(If you get that 100 points will go to Ravenclaw)

 · My Myers-Briggs personality type is INTJ